AndreBrinkop/AzureWebserver/README.md

 ##### Deploy resources using Terraform
 1. Make sure you set up your credentials correctly as described in [getting started](#getting-started).
 1. Run `terraform plan --out terraform/solution.plan terraform/` to see what resources Terraform would create.
-You will be prompted to specify a password for the VMs that will be created.
+You will be prompted to specify a password for the VMs that will be created and the image id that is used to provision the VMs.
 1. Run `terraform apply terraform/solution.plan terraform/` to create and deploy the resources.
 If everything runs successfully Terraform will print out the public IP for our web application.
 `